cosmos/ibc/spec/app/ics-027-interchain-accounts-v2/README.md

   // validate Height?

   let err : error = nil
-  let usedHostAccountSequences : []uint64 = []
+  let usedhostAccountIds : []uint64 = []

   abortTransactionUnless(hostAccountNumber > 0)

   // A single registration message enable the registration of n accounts.
-  // A potential limit of the number of accounts to guarantee a non out-of-gas error is to be discussed usedHostAccountSequences,err = RegisterInterchainAccount(sourcePort, sourceChannel, icaOwnerAddress,hostAccountNumber)
+  // A potential limit of the number of accounts to guarantee a non out-of-gas error is to be discussed usedHostAccountIds,err = RegisterInterchainAccount(sourcePort, sourceChannel, icaOwnerAddress,hostAccountNumber)

   abortTransactionUnless(err!=nil)

   //SendRegisterTx has been called by a transaction handler in the controller chain module which has performed appropriate signature checks for the icaOwnerAddress such that we can assume the tx has already been validated for being originated by the icaOwnerAddress

-  icaPacketData = icaRegistrationPacketData{icaOwnerAccount,usedHostAccountSequences}
+  icaPacketData = icaRegistrationPacketData{icaOwnerAccount,usedHostAccountIds}

   // send packet using the interface defined in ICS4 sequence = handler.sendPacket(